Planning a trip to the beautiful Greek island of Crete this year?

-- BEST PLACES FOR NIGHTLIFE: Malia, Hersonissos, Chania, Rethymnon, Heraklion.
+- WHERE TO STAY FOR NIGHTLIFE: Malia, Hersonissos, Chania, Rethymnon, Heraklion

-- BEST QUIET RESORTS: Sissi, Panormo, Plaka, Plakias.
+- BEST QUIET RESORTS: Sissi, Panormo, Plaka, Plakias, Paleochora

-The south is wild and remote with a spectacularly rocky coast and a few standout beach resorts.
+The south is wild, mountainous and remote with a spectacularly rocky coast and a few standout beach resorts.

 - CHANIA REGION (WEST): The Venetian city of Chania heads up the westernmost region of Crete.
 Beach resorts fan out from Chania, but the rest of the coast is rugged and quiet with a few spectacular beaches (Elafonisi, Falassarna and Balos) and excellent hiking in the White Mountains (the Samaria Gorge).

 - RETHYMNON REGION: Crete’s longest beach starts at Rethymnon, itself a gorgeous historic city.
 Lots of sandy beach resorts with traditional villages tucked away inland.

 - HERAKLION REGION: Heraklion is Crete’s capital and busiest city.
 Nearby is the knockout ancient site of Knossos, and along the coast are some of Crete’s largest beach resorts.
 Inland is agricultural, with plenty of vineyards.